notasifyoudrememberanyway/react-training/lessons/week-02/day-02/07-github-search-application/README.md

 - User should be able to search for repositories for a valid organisation `https://api.github.com/orgs/{organisationName}/repos`
 - User should be able to search for repositories for a valid GitHub username `https://api.github.com/users/{username}/repos`
 - User is able to select either search by organisation name OR search by username.
 Use a radio button for this.
-- If user selects search by organisation name then the label should read "Organisation name" and placeholder should read "Please enter organisation name"
+- If user selects search by organisation name then the label should read "Organisation" and placeholder should read "Please enter valid organisation"
-- If user selects search by username name then the label should read "GitHub username" and placeholder should read "Please enter github username"
+- If user selects search by username name then the label should read "Username" and placeholder should read "Please enter valid username"
 - Form should have validation where organisation name or github username is required
 - Repositories should be presented as many cards keeping in mind responsive layouts
 - Each repository must be presented as a card with the following information:
   - Repo name
   - Repo url
   - Description
-  - GitHub username
   - User avatar
-  - Created at (formatted as "25th January, 2022 at 15:30")
 - If the number of repositories returned from the API is 0 then the user should be presented with an alert `"No repositories found."`

 ## Technical Criteria